Doctor Minerva: Critical response

 CBR.com ranked Doctor Minerva 8th in their "The Kree: The 10 Most Powerful Members Of The Race" list.
 Marc Buxton of Den of Geek ranked Doctor Minerva 43rd in their "Guardians of the Galaxy 3: 50 Marvel Characters We Want to See" list.

-Other versions

-What If?

-An alternative version of Doctor Minerva appears in What If?
-Avengers lost Kree-Shi'ar War.

 In other media

 Television

 Minn-Erva appears in the Guardians of the Galaxy episode "Gotta Get Outta This Place", voiced by Marion Ross.
 This version is the elderly warden and prison therapist of the Kree Monument of Justice.

 Film

 Minn-Erva appears in Captain Marvel, portrayed by Gemma Chan.
 This version is a sniper in Yon-Rogg's Starforce team who bears a strong animosity towards teammate Carol Danvers.
 After the latter ends up on Earth, Minn-Erva accompanies Starforce to the planet to rescue her, where they discover a group of Skrull refugees and attempt to kill them.
 Having discovered the truth of the Kree's war with the Skrulls, Danvers fights off the rest of Starforce while Minn-Erva is shot down by Maria Rambeau.